Nahla311/Team-B/README.md

 - PCA

 ## SECTION 4: MODEL BUILDING

 ### PRE PROCESSING:
-Standard scaling, one hot encoding, label encoding were imposed to build a good predicting model
+Standard scaling, one hot encoding, label encoding were imposed to build a good predicting model.
 Target variable for the classification model was created using this function converting loan status(target variable) to binary category by adding an another column Status:
 - def tgt_binary(df):